 If it feels like you the pedal isn’t going in or if you notice some resistance, the chances are that you’re cross-threading.
 Or the threads in the crankarm or on the pedal are damaged.

 In that case, just unscrew the pedal and inspect it as well as the crank.
 If the threads show any signs of damage, buy new crank arms and a set of new Peloton pedals and repeat the pedal installation process.

 Peloton says to replace the pedals regularly.
 How often?
 They recommend swapping out the pedals every 12 months.
 However, pedal replacement frequency depends on the intensity and frequency of your rides.

-How to Install and Remove Peloton Pedals: Final Thoughts
+How to Install and Remove Peloton Pedals: Conclusion

 Installing and removing the pedals from a bike is the exact same process with most bike types.
 But when it comes to Peloton bikes, the pedals have reverse threading.
 And that changes the way you put the pedals on and take them off.

 Get the right tool — a 15mm box-end wrench that fits over the gap without catching on the side of the pedal or crankarm.

 Then, place the jaws of the wrench on the pedal bolt and turn it counterclockwise to loosen the left pedal.
 As for the right pedal, turn the tool clockwise to loosen the pedal.
 To tighten the left pedal, turn it clockwise.
 And to screw the right pedal on, give it counterclockwise turns.